Hertford, Luton and Dunstable Railway: Taken over by the Great Northern Railway

-The Hertford, Luton and Dunstable Railway was acquired by the Great Northern Railway by Act of 12 June 1861.
-The LNWR running powers from Dunstable to Luton were sustained in the Act.
+The Hertford, Luton and Dunstable Railway was acquired by the Great Northern Railway by the Great Northern Railway Act 1861 (24 & 25 Vict. c. lxx) of 12 June 1861.
+The LNWR running powers from Dunstable to Luton were sustained in the act.

 Wrottesley says at this point, "The GN later abandoned the short curves proposed at Welwyn."
 This refers to the northward spurs for both the Hertford and Luton lines, which had never been built; the "abandonment" is of the intention to make them.

 Dunstable station relocated

 The situation at Dunstable was obviously unsatisfactory with GNR trains reversing into the LNWR station, and a new Dunstable North station was opened in January 1866.
 The GNR's Church Street station was inconvenient and inadequate, and it was rebuilt after a fire in 1871.

 In 1868 the Midland Railway opened its main line from St Pancras to Bedford, with a main station at Luton, adjacent to the GNR station there.

 1895 timetable

 In 1895 the passenger service was recorded in Bradshaw.
-There were seven trains each weekday on the LNWR Dunstable branch; there were ten throughout between Dunstable and Hatfield, as well as seven (8 on Saturdays) between Luton and Dunstable.
+There were seven trains each weekday on the LNWR Dunstable branch; there were ten throughout between Dunstable and Hatfield, as well as seven (eight on Saturdays) between Luton and Dunstable.
 Three journeys were made each way on the Hertford branch.